fujidaiti/live-app-icon/cli/README.md

 - [ ] Add an option to notify the command's output
 - [ ] Improve the report messages
 - [ ] Add tests
+- [ ] Check the requirements before run

 ### Others